 - If your case is in other parts of the state of GA or in another state, our lawyers for DUI defense can still assist you by conferring with another good, experienced litigation attorney on your local court location.
 Once our lawyers for DUI share that local lawyer’s information, that Georgia DUI attorney will strive to avoid a DUI conviction and sentence.
 The attorneys we refer to also follow our aggressive approach to defending your DUI driving case; and

-- Rest assured that NO OTHER Georgia law firm has better credentials than our three-partner, award-winning Atlanta DUI lawyers.
+- Rest assured that NO OTHER Georgia law office in GA has better credentials than our three-partner, award-winning Atlanta DUI lawyers.
 Each of our attorneys in Atlanta, Larry Kohn, ex-cop Cory Yager (the dynamic duo, trained by Bubba Head since law school) are all well-known for successful DUI defense in GA.

-DIAL (404) 567-5515 , and tell us HOW and WHEN we can meet or talk in detail via Facetime or other cell phone method.
+Call today for 24 hour service: (404) 567-5515, and tell our criminal attorneys near me HOW and WHEN we can meet or talk in detail via Facetime, Zoom or other phone conferencing method.
 You will be glad you let us critique your case facts.

 Key Georgia DUI Laws that May Be of Interest: